GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 ## When to use private Persisted Queries

-Similar to custom endpoints, persisted queries are CPTs, then we can publish them as `private`, making it accessible only to the logged-in users who have the right to access it.
+Similar to custom endpoints, persisted queries are CPTs, then we can publish them as `private` (or `password-protected`), making them accessible only to the logged-in users who have the right to access it and nobody else.

-It is recommended to use these whenever the persisted query is for internal use only, such as storing GraphQL queries for searching WordPress data (as demonstrated in a previous recipe).
+It is recommended to use these whenever the query is meant for internal use only, such as when searching WordPress data for our own use (as demonstrated in a previous recipe).